Wood Fired Hot Tub Comparison Guide

 2. An internal wood firebox.

-Internal wood-fired hot tub fireboxes are safer, and they create better heat than external fireboxes.
-The reason for this is that the firebox is immersed in water, and therefore takes less time to heat, and the heat will last much longer (usually days) before returning to ambient temperature.
-While they do take up some room in your hot tub, that takes me to my next point...
+Internal wood-fired hot tub fireboxes are safer and they create better heat than external fireboxes.
+The reason for this is that the firebox is immersed in water, and therefore takes less time to heat.
+The wood fired heat in a hot tub with an internal wood stove will also last much longer (usually days longer) before returning to ambient temperature.
+While they do take up some room in your hot tub, there's still plenty of room to comfortable seat 4+ adults in a 6ft tub with a submersible stove.

 3. Internal depth.